khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 ## Usage

-Consider using a tree as a navigation pattern to map out relations and hierarchy between multiple items.(eg. Listing a set of projects part of the same group).
+Consider using a tree as a navigation pattern to map out the relationship and hierarchy between multiple items.
+For example, a set of projects that are within the same group.

 ### When to use trees